-- Set your own hours, whether it's late at night around a regular job, or simply part-time as a side-hustle.
+- Set your own hours, whether it's late at night, around your existing job, or part-time as a side hustle.

-- By having a home workshop, you save on the overhead of having to rent a store-front/workshop.
+- By having a home workshop, you save on the overhead of having to rent a storefront or workshop.

 Disadvantages of a Furniture Refinishing Business